Individual-based and continuum models of phenotypically heterogeneous growing cell populations: The individual-based model

 \section{The individual-based model}

 We model the dynamics of a phenotypically heterogeneous growing cell population.
 Cells within the population have the potential to undergo: \begin{itemize} \item[(i)] directional movement in response to pressure differentials -- \emph{i.e.} cells move down pressure gradients towards regions where they feel less compressed~\cite{ambrosi2002closure,byrne2003modelling,byrne2009individual}; \item[(ii)] spontaneous, heritable phenotypic changes, which lead cells to randomly transition from one phenotypic state into another~\cite{brock2009non,chisholm2016cell,huang2013genetic}; \item[(iii)] pressure-dependent proliferation -- \emph{i.e.} cells stop dividing, and can thus only die or remain quiescent, when the pressure that they experience overcomes a critical threshold, which is known as homeostatic pressure~\cite{basan2009homeostatic,byrne2009individual,drasdo2012modeling}. \end{itemize} Focussing on a one-dimensional spatial domain scenario, the position of every cell at time $t\in \mathbb{R}^{+}$ is described by the variable $x \in \mathbb{R}$.
-Moreover, the phenotypic state of each cell is characterised by a structuring variable $y \in [0,Y] \subset \mathbb{R}^{+}$, with $Y>0$, which takes into account intercellular variability in cell proliferation and migration rates (\emph{e.g.} the variable $y$ could represent the level of expression of a gene that regulates both cell division and cell migration).
-In particular, without loss of generality, we consider the case where larger values of $y$ correlate with a higher cell migration rate but a lower proliferation rate due to proliferation-migration tradeoffs~\cite{aktipis2013life,alfonso2017biology,gallaher2019impact,gerlee2009evolution,gerlee2012impact,giese2003cost,giese1996dichotomy,hatzikirou2012go,orlando2013tumor,pham2012density}.
+Moreover, the phenotypic state of each cell is characterised by a structuring variable $y \in [0,Y] \subset \mathbb{R}^{+}$, with $Y>0$, which takes into account intercellular variability in cell proliferation and migration rates. {{Here, the variable $y$ could represent the level of expression of a gene that regulates both cell division and cell migration, such as those involved in the epithelial-to-mesenchymal transition promoting tumour invasion~\cite{novikov2021mutational,alfonso2017biology,giese2003cost}.
+More specifically, the overexpression of some cancer-promoting genes has been shown to inhibit cell proliferation and promote cell migration in cancer cells, for example, FBXL10 expession in ovarian cancer cell lines~\cite{yan2018mir} and EphB2 expression in glioblastomas~\cite{wang2012ephb2}.
+Similarily, the downregulation of miR-451 observed in glioblastomas has been shown to reduce the proliferation rate and increase the migration potential of the cells~\cite{godlewski2010microrna}}}.